siyangliastro/siyangliastro.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 My name is Siyang (Sean) Li, and I'm currently a Brinson Prize Postdoctoral Fellow at the University of California, Berkeley.
-I'm interested in observational cosmology and constructing independent routes to measuring the current expansion rate of our universe, Hubble consant (H0), to investigate the Hubble Tension.
+I'm interested in observational cosmology and constructing independent routes to measuring the current expansion rate of our universe, the Hubble consant (H0), to investigate the Hubble Tension.

 # My Research